-CA32800 - IBA: Other rules about buildings: Temporary disuse
+CA32800 - IBA: other rules about buildings: temporary disuse

 A building which was an industrial building immediately before it becomes temporarily disused is treated as an industrial building while it is temporarily disused.
 This means that IBA continues.
 There is no time limit on the length of a period of temporary disuse unless the building was a qualifying hotel.
 A qualifying hotel which becomes temporarily disused is treated as a qualifying hotel for two years after the end of the chargeable period in which the temporary disuse begins but for no longer.